-Our Board of Directors also allocates additional funds to voluntary housing programs.
-Currently, we offer three voluntary housing programs, the Carol M. Peterson (CMP) Housing Fund, the Disaster Reconstruction Program and the Zero Interest Fund.
-In 2023, the FHLB disbursed \$6.4 million through the CMP Housing Fund.
-In January 2024, the Board authorized \$10.6 million for the CMP Housing Fund for use in 2024.
+In addition to the statutory AHP assessment, the Board of Directors may elect to make voluntary contributions to the AHP or other housing and community investment activities.
+In 2024, we committed to making voluntary contributions representing at least five percent of our earnings in support of affordable housing and community investment initiatives.
+During 2024, we offered four voluntary housing programs, the Carol M. Peterson (CMP) Housing Fund, the Rise Up program, the Disaster Reconstruction Program and the Zero Interest Fund.
+In 2024, the FHLB disbursed \$15 million through the CMP Housing Fund.
+In January 2025, the Board authorized \$10 million for the CMP Housing Fund for use in 2025.
 These funds are primarily offered as grants to low-income homeowners to pay for accessibility rehabilitation and emergency repairs for those who have special needs or are over age 60.
-The Disaster Reconstruction Program helps very low- to moderate-income families whose homes were impacted by fires, tornadoes, flooding, landslides or other state or federally declared natural disasters in the Fifth District.
-The program offers up to \$20,000 to help repair and rebuild homes affected by disasters and \$5,000 for displaced renters to purchase homes.
-Since the program's inception, we have disbursed \$7.9 million to assist more than 600 households.
+The Rise Up program disbursed \$6 million during 2024.
+This program offered grants of \$25,000 for down payment, closing costs, and principal reduction assistance for first-generation homebuyers who were purchasing their first home in Franklin County, Ohio.
+The Disaster Reconstruction Program disbursed approximately \$1 million in 2024 to help very low- to moderate-income families whose homes were impacted by fires, tornadoes, flooding, landslides or other state or federally declared natural disasters in the Fifth District.
+The program offers up to \$20,000 to help repair and rebuild homes affected by disasters and \$10,000 for displaced renters to purchase homes.
 The Zero Interest Fund, a \$2 million revolving loan fund, provides loans with a zero percent interest rate to support upfront infrastructure costs on residential and economic development projects.
+We continue to evaluate our voluntary housing programs and may add new programs in 2025 to further support the housing and community investment needs within the Fifth District.